veerababu558/python-lambda-docker/README.md

 1. Create ECR Repository
  - Go to AWS Console → ECR → Create Repository
    Name : fastapi-python-lambda
-2. Create AWS Lambda Function
- - Go to AWS Console → Lambda → Create Function
- - Choose Container image as the deployment type
- - Provide the ECR URI (We will push the Docker image manually first)
-3. Enable Function URL
- - Go to your Lambda function → Configuration → Function URL
- -  Enable it to test the Lambda without API Gateway
-4. Go to IAM → Create a user/role with permissions:
+2. Go to IAM → Create a user/role with permissions:
  - Generate Access Key ID and Secret Access Key
-5. Setup GitHub Codespaces
+3. Setup GitHub Codespaces
  - Create a GitHub repo: python-lambda-docker
  - Open the repo in Codespaces
  - Build the project using the pre-installed Docker environment
- - 6. 🧱 Project Structure
+ -  🧱 Project Structure

 python-lambda-docker/
 ├── app/